 From mythical stories to prophetic signs; from navigational tools to an exploration of our place in the universe, we humans have long known that the stars are an important part of our lives.
 Every single atom in our bodies was once inside a star that exploded.
 We are – all of us – made of stardust.
 We think that is a beautiful and incredible thing.
 When we consider the stars we are reminded of our connection to each other as well as our connection to our ancestors – after all, if you want to look back in time, all you have to do is look up.

-Little Green Grant and Bluestone Foundation.
+Funded by the Little Green Grant (Sustainable Development Fund) and The Bluestone Foundation.